Using Chinese Medicine and female fertility

-In Australia, the use of Traditional Chinese Medicine is enjoying growing popularity as couples seek to enhance their fertility using natural methods.
-Good news stories of positive experiences and successful outcomes are spreading like wild fire as natural, holistic alternatives to conventional medical fertility enhancement (IVF) are being sought.
+In Australia, the use of Traditional Chinese Medicine is enjoying growing popularity amongst couples and their treatment choices as they seek to enhance their fertility using natural methods.
+Good news stories of positive experiences and successful outcomes are spreading like wild fire as natural, holistic adjunctive and alternative support to conventional medical fertility enhancement (IVF) are being sought.

 The overwhelming evolutionary purpose of humanity is to reproduce, ensuring survival of our species.
 As such Chinese Medicine practitioners are working with a very potent force dwelling within nature.

 There are a number of possibilities to explain why couples might experience difficulty conceiving.
-In many cases of medically unexplained infertility it is relatively simple to enhance fertility using Chinese Medicine treatment and achieve conception.
+In many cases of medically unexplained infertility it is relatively simple to use Chinese Medicine.

 In cases of explained infertility Chinese Medicine is often used in conjunction with Western medical treatment as an adjunctive therapy.